Learning Bipedal Walking On Planned Footsteps For Humanoid Robots: Background

 \subsection{Robot Platforms}

 HRP-5P is a high-powered, electrically-actuated, 53 degrees of freedom (DoF) humanoid robot weighing over 100kg, standing tall at $182cm$ \cite{kaneko2019humanoid}.
-We fix all the joints corresponding to the upper body, arms, and hands and only actuate the leg joints - hip yaw, hip roll, hip pitch, knee, ankle pitch, ankle roll.
-Thus, a total of 12 joints are actuated by the RL policy.
+We freeze all the joints corresponding to the upper body, arms, and hands and only actuate the leg joints - hip yaw, hip roll, hip pitch, knee, ankle pitch, ankle roll.
+Thus, a total of 12 joints are controller by the RL policy.

-JVRC-1 is a robot model developed for the Japan Virtual Robotics Challenge \cite{jvrcpaper} with a total weight of 62kg and $172cm$ height.
+JVRC-1 is a virtual robot model developed for the Japan Virtual Robotics Challenge \cite{jvrcpaper} with a total weight of 62kg and $172cm$ height.
 Again, we freeze all joints other than the following joints - hip pitch, hip roll, hip yaw, knee, ankle roll, ankle pitch - in each leg.

 Description files for both robots were prepared for MuJoCo \cite{todorov2012mujoco} from the original VRML models (we publicly release the MJCF model for JVRC-1 with this work).